Dundas Valley Conservation Area: Trail Centre

 A modern replica of a Victorian railway station serves as the area's Trail Centre.
 Adjacent to it is a remnant of the Toronto, Hamilton and Buffalo Railway track, with a 1929 executive coach car and a 1931 baggage car donated by the Canadian Pacific Railway.
 The track was converted into an interurban rail trail, having been abandoned in 1988.
 This rail trail now serves as part of the Hamilton to Brantford Rail Trail, a 32-kilometre trail with terminals in West Hamilton and East Brantford.

 The Giant Rib Discovery Centre is located in the Trail Centre.
-Open on weekendsOpen seven days a week in July and August, and on weekends September to June, the Centre features natural history displays and education programs about the Niagara Valley Escarpment.
+Open seven days a week in July and August, and on weekends September to June, the Centre features natural history displays and education programs about the Niagara Valley Escarpment.

 The Hermitage

-A magnificent stone mansion was built in 1855 by George Gordon Browne Leith, an immigrant from Scotland.
+A stone mansion was built in 1855 by George Gordon Browne Leith, an immigrant from Scotland.
 Construction materials were obtained locally.
 Bricks originated from the Dundas Valley clay; limestone was quarried at the Credit River valley.
 Numerous attendant buildings were built, including a carriage house, children's nursery and a stable.
 After the death of Mrs. Leith in 1900, Mrs. Alma Dick Lauder, Leith's daughter and writer for the Hamilton Spectator, lived in The Hermitage.
 In October 1934, The Hermitage was almost completely burned.
 The Hermitage burned down in 1934.
 After that, Leith's daughter Mrs. Lauder then built a much smaller house among the ruins and lived there until her death in 1942.
 To prevent further deterioration, the ruins were stabilized using wooden braces.

 Sulphur Springs Hotel

-In 1865, George Leith sold ten acres of land to Mr. & Mrs. Matthew Wright on the north side of present-day Sulphur Springs Road.
+In 1865, George Leith sold ten acres of land to Mr. and Mrs. Matthew Wright on the north side of present-day Sulphur Springs Road.
 In 1870 they sold the property, and in 1880 the eighteen-bedroom home was turned into a hotel.
-A sulphurous mineral spring is found in the area. was the site of the Sulphur Springs Hotel built during the late 1880s.Since sulphur was believed to possess wondrous curative powers curative properties by local settlers and Indigenous people, the hotel's mineral spa was a very popular summertime destination.
+A sulphurous mineral spring is found in the area. was the site of the Sulphur Springs Hotel built during the late 1880s.Since sulphur was believed to possess curative properties by local settlers and Indigenous people, the hotel's mineral spa was a very popular summertime destination.
 The hotel closed down in 1910 after it was ravaged by two fires.
 The spring flows from a fountain first built in 1820 from cast iron.
 In 1850, it was replaced by a cement fountain.
 Having crumbled, it was restored in 1972.